havenscr/report-merge/README.md

 For technical support, feature requests, or consulting services, please visit our website.

+**Note**: Support is provided for the tool functionality only.
+Microsoft Power BI-related issues arising from merged reports should be addressed through appropriate Power BI support channels, keeping in mind the unsupported nature of this merging approach.

 ## 📄 License & Usage

 This tool is built by Analytic Endeavors for professional use in Power BI report management and consolidation workflows.

+**Use of this tool constitutes acceptance of the risks associated with unsupported Power BI file manipulation.
+Users assume full responsibility for any issues arising from the use of this tool.**

 ---

-**© 2024 Analytic Endeavors - Empowering data-driven decisions through innovative analytics solutions**
+**© 2025 Analytic Endeavors - Empowering data-driven decisions through innovative analytics solutions**

+*This tool is provided "as-is" without warranty.
+Always backup your data and test thoroughly.*